openEOPlatform/documentation/join/early_adopter.md

 account used above.

 ::: tip Tip
-We advise you to always use the same identity provider  you originally signed up with when identifying yourself through EGI Check-in (as this is the one associated with your EGI account authorized by the platform).
-If you want to use a different provider than the one you originally signed up with, you must first link the new account to your existing EGI account.
-Read more about how to link different identity providers to your EGI account in the EGI documentation [here](https://docs.egi.eu/users/aai/check-in/linking/).
+For your own convenience, we advise you to always log in with the same identity provider you originally registered with.
+Otherwise, you run the risk of creating a separate new EGI account, which in turn will have to go through the openEO Platform virtual organization acceptance process again.
+It is possible to link multiple accounts from multiple identity providers to the same EGI account.
+However, this must be done before you use these accounts to log in, as explained in the [EGI documentation](https://docs.egi.eu/users/aai/check-in/linking/).
 :::

 See the getting started guides to find out more about how to use the clients for this: